Youngstown Vindicator to cease publication after 150 years

-YOUNGSTOWN, Ohio (AP) — The only daily newspaper in Ohio’s ninth largest city has announced plans to permanently cease publication in August after 150 years.
+YOUNGSTOWN, Ohio (AP) — The only daily newspaper in Ohio’s ninth largest city announced Saturday it will permanently cease publication after 150 years of covering a once proud industrial powerhouse hit hard by the loss of manufacturing jobs decades ago.

-The Vindicator in Youngstown announced the decision in a letter to readers published Saturday.

-Publisher Betty J.H.
-Brown Jagnow and General Manager Mark Brown wrote the move stems from financial struggles and the inability to find a buyer.
-They called the decision “gut wrenching.”
+In a letter to readers, Publisher Betty J.H.
+Brown Jagnow and general manager Mark Brown explained the decision was made because of “great financial hardships” and the inability to find a buyer.
+Its final edition will be Aug.
+31.

-The announcement comes just days after the paper marked its 150th anniversary.

 Most Read Stories